The Power to Bless and to Curse is in the Power of the Tongue

 In fact, I am writing this post because it is something that I and most everyone else on the planet, sometimes need to be mindful of.
 In fact, good friends, as well good business associates are sometimes hard to come by.
 When we do find such “jewels,” we must treat them like Royalty, or better yet, like Family!

-I will end this writing with the quote from James Chapter 3:6: “The tongue also is a fire, a world of Iniquity, so is the tongue among our members that it defiles the whole body and sets on fire the course of nature; and it is set on the Fire of Hell!
+I will end this writing with the quote from the Book of James, Chapter 3:6: “The tongue also is a fire, a world of Iniquity, so is the tongue among our members that it defiles the whole body and sets on fire the course of nature; and it is set on the Fire of Hell!